AbhijitBarui/SimmiFJobHub/README.md

         Host it in a cloud service

 # Apologies
-        for exposing secret key for not being able to share .env file
+        for exposing secret key not being able to share .env file